-Food from the southern Indian state of Kerala has plenty in common with Sri Lankan cuisine: use of coconut milk in curries (ghee predominates in northern India), plus a love of seafood from bountiful coastlines.
-Sri Lankans generally cook with roasted curry powder, Indians with raw powder.
-South India and Sri Lanka crank up the heat by favouring hotter chillies (the heat often tempered for western palates).
+Food from the southern Indian state of Kerala has plenty in common with Sri Lankan cuisine: coconut milk in curries plus a love of seafood from bountiful coastlines.
+To this, Sri Lankans add in even hotter chillies (the heat is often tempered for western palates, even in seemingly 'local' restaurants, so if you want your food authentically spicy, say so when ordering).

-If you order 'rice and curry', know that the variation of dishes from one cook to the next is astonishing.
+No matter where you enjoy them, note that rice and curry dishes come in myriad variations, and even the variety from one cook to the next is astonishing.
 Maybe your sides will include sweet-and-sour eggplant, velvety dahl, marinated snake beans, curried beetroot, okra, jackfruit or banana blossom…

 Britain and the shared love of a good cuppa

-In the mid-19th century, British settlers discovered that Sri Lanka's Hill Country had a warm climate, altitude and sloping terrain: a winning combination for tea-growing.
-The Hill Country's 'tea capital' is Nuwara Eliya (elevation 1889m), and it's here you can best experience the impact and the influence of the British through visiting the lush surrounding tea estates, plus the grand colonial hotels.
+In the mid-19th century, British colonisers discovered that Sri Lanka's Hill Country had a warm climate, altitude and sloping terrain: a winning combination for tea-growing.
+The Hill Country's tea capital is Nuwara Eliya (elevation 1889m), and it's here you can best experience the impact and the influence of the British through visiting the lush surrounding tea estates, plus the grand colonial hotels.

-St Andrew's Hotel sits pretty in manicured grounds and serves high tea every afternoon.
+High Tea at the Grand sits pretty in manicured grounds and serves high tea every afternoon.
 Sandwiches, savoury tarts, cakes and scones (with the requisite jam and cream) are daintily presented on a tiered stand.
-Another place to enjoy such finery is the luxurious Amangalla Hotel in Galle, built in 1684 to house the Dutch governor.
+A few hills over, drop into Mlesna Tea Centre, which sits amidst tea plantations in Bandarawela.

-Celebratory cakes in Sri Lanka often have a Dutch or Portuguese touch.
+Celebratory cakes in Sri Lanka are enjoyed with the slightest justification and often have a Dutch or Portuguese touch.
 'Love cake' is made with semolina, ground cashews and honey, perfumed with nutmeg, cinnamon and rosewater.
-It's known around the country by its English name but stems from the Portuguese era, as does bolo fiado, a layer cake of pastry, dried fruit and syrup.
-Breudher is a buttery yeast cake, studded with sultanas and made at Christmas from a Dutch recipe.
+Look for it and others like locally popular bolo fiado, a layer cake of pastry, dried fruit and syrup, at bakeries island-wide.

-Kitul syrup (commonly called treacle, or even honey) is excellent with curd, a yoghurt made from buffalo milk.
+Kitul syrup (commonly called treacle, or even honey) is excellent with curd, a yoghurt made from buffalo milk that's enjoyed through the day.
+Head directly to Ella's Curd Shop for a classic example.